conatusassistant/conatus-debug-new/DEBUG_LOG.md

 1. Run `npm install` to install all dependencies including bufferutil and utf-8-validate
 2. Test the application with `npm run dev` to verify all issues are resolved
-3. If any new errors appear, update this DEBUG_LOG.md with details
+3. Add more robust error handling throughout the application
-4. Implement proper error handling for optional dependencies
+4. Consider implementing error boundaries to catch and gracefully handle runtime errors
-5. Consider adding integration tests to prevent future regression
+5. Add comprehensive unit tests for React Query hooks to prevent future regression

 ## Future Considerations